jonny7/quetzal/README.md

 ```

 #### Versioning
-Quetzal uses the SemvVer specification.
+Quetzal uses the SemVer specification.
 To query the binary, use the `-version` flag
 ```shell
 ./quetzal -version
 # Quetzal version 1.1.1